-The provisions of this compact shall be severable, and if any phrase, clause, sentence or provision is deemed unenforceable, the remaining provisions of the compact shall be enforceable.
-Provided, further, that the provisions of this compact shall be liberally construed to effectuate its purposes.
+(a) The provisions of this compact shall be severable, and if any phrase, clause, sentence, or provision is deemed unenforceable, the remaining provisions of the compact shall be enforceable.

+(b) The provisions of this compact shall be liberally construed to effectuate its purposes.